max-kay/bachelor_thesis/report/main.typ

 For pairs of type $n arrow(l)$, there exist two possibilities for each pair, one in the positive direction on in the negative.
 Since there are two starting positions per unit cell, the pair multiplicity is 4.
 For pairs which do not occur over a basis vector length, there is only one possibility for the construction of such a pair.
 Considering the two possible starting positions, the pair multiplicity is 2.
+The zero pair is again a special case since it is of type $n arrow(l)$ but still can only be built once from each starting position.

 #figure(
   image("figs/p1m_s.svg"),
   caption: [Pairs of special positions in line group p1m], )
 Special positions in contrast have site symmetry m.
 Thus, each pair can be built once in each direction.
+Except the zero pair which can again only be built once from each position.
-Since the Wyckoff multiplicity is 1, pairs built from special positions have pair multiplicity 2.
+Since the Wyckoff multiplicity is 1, pairs built from special positions have pair multiplicity 2, except the zero neighbor which has pair multiplicity 1.

 == Two-dimensional Example <examples2>
 #figure(